-This is the burning question asked over and over - often we feel a physical decline due to our multiple sclerosis, but when the neurologist orders a new MRI to check our progress, the report often comes back ‘unchanged.’
-I certainly don’t want my MRI to show new disease activity but I am always looking for an explanation as to why my walking has slowed or my fatigue has increased.
+This is the burning question asked over and over.
+We often feel a physical decline due to our multiple sclerosis (MS), but when the neurologist orders a new MRI to check our progress, the report often comes back "unchanged."
+I certainly don’t want my MRI to show new disease activity, but I am always looking for an explanation as to why my walking has slowed or my fatigue has increased.

 My neurologist took the time to explain

-At my last Ohio State University MS clinic visit, my neurologist, Aaron Boster, took the time to talk to me about this question.
-He could have just given me the answer 'because of Clinical Radiographic Paradox,’ and left me dumb-founded, but instead, he took 20 minutes to explain it in detail.
-I’m sure the other patients waiting to see him might have been irritated at the delay, but this was important to me, and I hope is also useful to you, the reader.
+At my last Ohio State University MS clinic visit, my neurologist, Dr. Aaron Boster, now located at the Boster Center for Multiple Sclerosis, took the time to talk to me about this question.
+He could have just given me the answer "because of the clinical-radiographical paradox," and left me dumbfounded.
+Instead, he took 20 minutes to explain it in detail.
+The other people waiting to see him might have been irritated at the delay, but this was important to me.
+I hope it's also useful to you, the reader.

-Dr. Boster didn’t acknowledge that glazed-over look in my eyes as he said the first large medical terms and went into quite a bit of medical detail for an explanation.
-I took notes as he talked, and here is what I took away from our conversation in my own simplified language –
+Dr. Boster didn’t acknowledge that glazed-over look in my eyes as he said large medical terms and went into quite a bit of medical detail for an explanation.
+I took notes as he talked, and here is what I took away from our conversation in my own simplified language.

-Clinical Radiographic Paradox occurs when on clinical examination there are symptoms that do not match the MRI images.
-Dr. Boster said that MRIs for diagnostic purposes are lesion-centric, focusing only on what can be seen by MRI imaging in the normal-appearing white matter of the brain.
-The MRI at the strength commonly available and the current software packages and training doesn’t capture images of the grey matter.
+The clinical-radiographic paradox occurs when symptoms from a clinical exam don't match MRI images.
+Dr. Boster said that MRIs for diagnostic purposes are lesion-centric.
+The doctor explained that this means MRIs only focus on the normal-appearing white matter of the brain.
+The MRI at the strength commonly available and the current software packages and training don’t capture images of the grey matter.1

-The white matter is where the demyelinated axons are located, and that is what shows with current imaging techniques - the MRI only looks at this area of the brain.
+The white matter is where the demyelinated axons are located.
+That is what shows with current imaging techniques since MRIs only look at this area of the brain.
 The brain’s grey matter also contains axons (the non-myelinated type) and all sorts of other critical parts that control speech, motor control, and memory, to name a few.
-All of those can be problems for people with MS but don’t show on MRI scans.
+All of those can be problems for people with MS but don’t show on MRI scans.2

 Physical and subjective symptoms